rolkra/rolkra.github.io/_posts/2022-04-01-regex-for-beginners.md

 ## Intro

-As a Data Scientist you will work with regular expressions (regex).
+As a Data Scientist you should know how to use regular expressions (regex).

-There are several ways how to use regex to search for patterns in a text-vector:
+There are several ways how to use regex in R to search for patterns in a text-vector:

 ```grep``` is a base-R function and returns a vector containing the (integer) indices of the matches.
 So in this case it returns 2.